 Equality and Diversity Policy

 A copy of our Equality and Diversity Policy is available in the Documents section of this page.
-(Please note: Although the policy is dated 2011-2015, this is the policy we are currently using)

 A copy of our council workforce profile as of October 2015 is available on Leeds Data Mill.